NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-san/configuration.rst

 chapTargetInitiatorSecret CHAP target initiator secret.
 Required if ``useCHAP=true``                                        "" chapUsername              Inbound username.
 Required if ``useCHAP=true``                                                    "" chapTargetUsername        Target username.
-Required if ``useCHAP=true``                                                     "" svm                       Storage virtual machine to use                                                                    Derived if an SVM managementLIF is specified igroupName                Name of the igroup for SAN volumes to use                                                         "trident" username                  Username to connect to the cluster/SVM
+Required if ``useCHAP=true``                                                     "" clientCertificate         Base64-encoded value of client certificate.
+Used for certificate-based auth.                      "" clientPrivateKey          Base64-encoded value of client private key.
+Used for certificate-based auth.                      "" trustedCACertificate      Base64-encoded value of trusted CA certificate.
+Optional.
+Used for certificate-based auth.        "" username                  Username to connect to the cluster/SVM.
+Used for credential-based auth. password                  Password to connect to the cluster/SVM.
+Used for credential-based auth. svm                       Storage virtual machine to use                                                                    Derived if an SVM managementLIF is specified igroupName                Name of the igroup for SAN volumes to use                                                         "trident" username                  Username to connect to the cluster/SVM